Castles, coastlines, and a restaurant in a treehouse. Read on to discover why you should take a short break in Northumberland!

 We decided to take our time here to relax a little (something that, with our Go!
 Go!
 Go! mentality, we’re not all that great at when on holiday!) and joined the mix of tourists and locals outside in the late afternoon sunshine for a drink.
 Later, as the sun started to go down and the early evening chill started to set in, we retreated back inside to enjoy some good pub grub.

 We woke early the next morning, refreshed from a deep sleep in one of the most comfortable beds I’ve ever slept in.
 Tucking into a hearty breakfast, we debated whether to change our plans and stick around in Chatton, the nearby haunted Chillingham Castle capturing my imagination.
-But, deciding to save the ghosts for a future trip, we made up our minds to stick to the original plan and make our way back into Alnwick to explore what the town itself had to offer.
+But, deciding to save the ghosts for a future trip, we made up our minds to stick to the original plan for our short break in Northumberland and make our way back into Alnwick to explore what the town itself had to offer.

 Barter Books, Alnwick